skylarrwang/agentmemory/README.md

 what to check:
 - assistant should understand "it" refers to the TensorFlow project
-- assistant should recall details from earlier in the conversation
-- facts extracted: name (Alice), occupation (data scientist), company (Google)
 - check `longterm_memory/{username}/facts.json` for stored facts with importance scores
 - facts stored immediately after each turn
+- after session ends...
     - topic w summary has been stored
     - potentially, some notes in notepad.md

 ### Test 2: Session 2 - Long-Term Memory Retrieval